Tickets

 Holyrood Palace History: Timeline, Key Events, Evolution

-Holyrood Palace Timeline
+Palace of Holyroodhouse Timeline

-1528-1536: James V of Scotland adds to the palace, including the James V Tower.
+• 1528–1536: James V expands the palace, adding the iconic James V Tower that still stands today.

-1671-1678: Sir William Bruce rebuilds the palace in the Baroque style.
+• 1671–1678: Sir William Bruce rebuilds the palace in Baroque style for Charles II, restoring it as a royal residence.

 Book Your Holyroodhouse Palace Tickets